Cross Border Fees: What They Are and How to Avoid Them

 Share:

-Cross border fees are the additional cost of doing business when you accept transactions from customers from another country.
+Cross border fees are the additional cost of doing business when you accept transactions from customers from another country, and often a component of payment processing solutions.
 Cross border fees impact many merchants, particularly those who live in border cities or tourist destinations.
+This article is about cross borders fees, including what they are and how to avoid them.

 What are cross border fees?